kubedb/docs/docs/guides/mysql/scaling/vertical-scaling/standalone.md

 ```

-The above output verify that we have successfully scaled up the resources of the standalone.
+The above output verifies that we have successfully scaled up the resources of the standalone.

 ## Cleaning Up